 Volunteer support and assistance is needed to continue to make Hiawatha's programs successful.
 You do not need to be a family member or a participant to volunteer.
 If you are interested in coaching or helping with a program, please contact Kelly Willadsen at (319) 393-1515 X 251.

-There are three ways to register for our programs.
-You may register in person at the Parks and Recreation Office, 101 Emmons Street during regular office hours 8 a.m. to 5 p.m., register by mail or online.
+There are two ways to register for our programs.
+In person at Hiawatha City Hall, 101 Emmons Street during regular office hours 7:30 a.m. to 4:00 p.m. or online.